keora-james21/keora-james21/README.md

 ## Hi, Im Keora but prefer to go by Keke 👋
 ## About Me
 Currently taking CSC-134 and getting ready to learn C++!
+This is my second year here at FTCC and I plan to graudate with my associate in science
 ## My Foo (special interest) 🎯
 [A special interest of my is working with computers.
 I started taking interest when my family members would call me "tech support".
 Meaning I would be the one to call when something went wrong technology wise espcially with my grandmother and her phone.
 I took a coding class in 2023 while in high school connections and I really enjoyed it so it made me wan to pursue computer science more and to be a tech support specialist !]